deexitp-splunk/splunk-otel-collector/README.md

 ---

 <!--PRODUCT_DOCS-->
-# Splunk OpenTelemetry Connector
+# Splunk OpenTelemetry Collector

-Splunk OpenTelemetry Connector is a distribution of the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector).
+Splunk OpenTelemetry Collector is a distribution of the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector).
 It provides a unified way to receive, process, and export metric, trace, and log data for [Splunk Observability Cloud](https://www.splunk.com/en_us/observability.html):